internetstandards/Internet.nl/documentation/Batch.md

 logic to submit normal tests to the main Internet.nl functionality.

 ### Logic

+Fundamentally:
+- Batch requests are processed on a FIFO basis for a particular user.
+This means a users can submit multiple batch requests, but they are processed sequentally.
+The first / current batch requests needs to finish before the next one starts.
+- Batch requests of multiple users are run in parallel.
+While influenced by the number of users running simultaneous batch requests, you should assume that parallel tasks take longer to finish since server resources are being shared.

 All the batch logic is being ran/managed by `checks/batch/scheduler.py` which is ran periodically in celery and in short: